Crewe History Centre

 Construction has started in Crewe on the second of two new history centres that will co-host the region’s archives.

-The new state-of-the art history centre coming to Crewe will be located on the site of the town’s former library next to Memorial Square.
-It is expected to open in spring 2026.
+The new state-of-the art history centre coming to Crewe will be located between Memorial Square and the Lifestyle Centre.
+It is expected to open in summer 2026.
 Work started on a history centre in Chester in autumn 2024.

 Artist's impression of Crewe History Centre